 This is an old woodsman technique that was used for centuries to get meat back to camp while venturing through the wilderness.
-While mostly forgotten, it could really come in handy when hunting by yourself.
-Just field dress it, fold the deer into a backpack, and be on your way.
+While mostly forgotten, it's a heavy-duty tip for when you're hunting by yourself.
+Just field dress it, fold the legs into backpack shoulder straps, and be on your way.

 The only limits I really see to this is your own strength, especially when it comes to dropping big bucks that tip the scale.
 I would just use this technique for doe and spikes; anything else you are probably better off calling for help or using the ATV.

 And of course, if you execute this trick on public land, attach some blaze orange to the deer and wear plenty yourself for obvious safety reasons.